zywmik/novatorem/SetUp.md

 ## ReadMe

-You can now use the following in your readme:
+You can now use the following in your readme

 ```[![Spotify](https://USER_NAME.vercel.app/api/spotify)](https://open.spotify.com/user/USER_NAME)```